Texas Father Arrested For Slapping His Daughter’s Bully

-Texas father, James Olander Peace, was arrested earlier this week and now faces criminal charges after allegedly slapping a 12-year-old boy who was harassing his step daughter.
+A Texas father, James Olander Peace, was arrested earlier this week and now faces criminal charges after allegedly slapping a 12-year-old boy who was harassing his step-daughter.

-ABC13 News reports on February 14th, Peace’s daughter called her parent’s while walking home from school and asked to be picked up.
-The child was upset and told her parent’s that the boy and his friend had been calling her names.
+ABC13 News reported that on February 14, Peace’s daughter called her parents while walking home from school and asked to be picked up.
+The child was upset and told her parents that the boy and his friend had been calling her names.

-A video on the new site features an interview with Peace’s wife who revealed that the boys harassed her daughter on her way home from school by calling her “ugly” and a “transvestite.”
+A video on the news site features an interview with Peace’s wife, who revealed that the boys harassed her daughter on her way home from school by calling her “ugly” and a “transvestite.”
 The mother also claimed the boys attacked her daughter by throwing ice cream and rocks at her.

 A press statement made by Deer Park Police Lt.
-Chris Brown reveals the parents happened to spot the boy who had been bullying their daughter while driving when the father decided to stop and confront him.
+Chris Brown reveals the parents happened to spot the boy who had been bullying their daughter while they were driving, and the father decided to stop and confront the boy.

 According to testimony and video from nearby surveillance cameras, Peace yelled at the boy for a moment before he struck him across the face.

 Lt.
-Brown confirmed the 37-year-old father slapped the boy across his face using an open hand which caused his cheek and jaw to swell up and become red.
+Brown confirmed the 37-year-old father slapped the boy across his face using an open hand, which caused his cheek and jaw to swell up and become red.

 Court records also reveal the father threatened the boy not to go to the police with what had happened, or he would “beat him up.”